cdodev/commandodev.com/content/home/ooda.md

 first Gulf war of the early 90s.

-What came out of this period was a complete rethink on the laws and structure of conflict condensed down to a tiny amount of published output.
+What came out of this period was a complete rethink on the laws and structure of conflict, condensed down to a tiny amount of published output.
 What Boyd was able to do was take several millennia of learning, from **The Art of War** to the **Blitzkrieg**, and refine it down to a briefing and a couple of published papers.
 Boyd's particular gift lay in combining knowledge from different fields of